GuildWorks/titech-2023/docs/Adalo1/Adalo1-en.md

 ![bg right h:500px](images/2021-10-22-01-38-45.png)

 ---
-- Let's switch the order, putting Text at the top and Rectangle at the second.
+-  switch the order, putting Text at the top and Rectangle at the second.
   - The Text is now in the foreground, and the Rectangle makes it easier to see the white text!
 ![bg right h:500px](images/2021-10-22-01-41-54.png)

 ---
-Next, let's display one more pet!
+Next,  display one more pet!
 - Select the three components you added (Image, Rectangle, Text) on Canvas, and click MAKE GROUP
 ![bg right h:500px](images/2021-10-22-01-53-38.png)